-Our expert family and domestic violence lawyers specialise in helping clients apply for a Domestic Violence Protection Order (DVO), as well as varying the terms or defending an application made against you.
-If you or someone you know is currently exposed to family or domestic violence, our team of Cairns family lawyers will help guide you through the steps to ensure your peace of mind is restored.
+Our expert family and domestic violence lawyers specialise in helping clients apply for a Domestic Violence Protection Order (DVO).
+We can also assist in varying the terms or defending an application made against you.
+If you or someone you know is currently exposed to family or domestic violence, our team of Cairns family lawyers will help guide you through the steps to restore your peace of mind.

 A Domestic Violence Order (DVO) is an official document issued by the court to stop acts of domestic violence, including threats.
 As with most court orders, a DVO sets out the rules that the respondent (the person committing the crime) must obey and is designed to keep the victim(s) safe.
 There are two types of DVOs.